Karasu744/Ecoli_polarity_FC_model/README.md

-# E.coli Polarity Recognition using Fully Connected Model
+# *E.coli* Polarity Recognition using Fully Connected Model

 This repository contains the code and notebooks used for training and testing a fully connected (FC) neural network model to recognize polarity in *E.coli* cells.
-The analysis supports the findings reported in the associated scientific publication.
+The analysis supports the findings reported in the scientific manuscript:

+**"Construction and Phenotypic Classification of Synthetic Dual-Pole *Escherichia coli* Cells"**, submitted to *Communications Biology*.

 ## Repository Contents